Red dress effect: Social conditioning

-Evidence for and against
+Evidence for and against the red-attraction effect

+A large portion of the research into the red-attraction effect focuses on the impact on the visual presentation of the color red paired with the presentation of a person to whom participants indicate their attraction.
 In a study by Pazda it was shown that females wearing red are rated more attractive by males.
 They explained this by referring to the biological aspect that sexually receptive women are more attractive because of them having a higher probability for engaging in sexual activity, as well as a higher probability for the males to successfully reproduce.

-The same effect seems to work the other way round.
-In a disputed study by Elliot it was shown that males wearing red are rated more attractive by females.
+Elliot and Nesta from the University of Rochester found that men reported more romantic feelings towards women when the women were wearing red or presented on a red background.